-Dear Parents:
+Dear Parents and Guardians,

-Welcome to the 2018-2019 school year.
-We are committed to developing a strong partnership between the home and school; this handbook has been prepared with information, policies, procedures, rights and responsibilities for all students and parents at Forest Hill School.
+Welcome to the 2023-2024 school year!
+This handbook has been prepared with information about policies, procedures, rights, and responsibilities for all students and parents at Forest Hill to help keep you informed.
+Please read it carefully so you will be well informed about our school.